 Senior Design Team sdmay18-39 • Sound Effect Devices for Musicians

 In the audio amplification world, particularly with respect to electric guitar signal amplification, musicians have historically chosen to use amplifiers driven by vacuum tube technology.
-Up until around the 1970s, vacuum tubes dominated the audio market, and many of the ‘classic’ rock albums listeners hold in high esteem, are recordings of vacuum-tube drive amplifiers.
-The sonic footprint these albums left on the modern musician is considerable - many guitarists refuse to play with amplifiers driven by tube alternatives – the dominant alternative is the BJT solid state amplifier – solely because of the ‘classic’ tones associated with vacuum tubes.
+Up until around the 1970s, vacuum tubes dominated the audio market, and many of the ‘classic’ rock albums that listeners hold in high esteem are recordings of vacuum-tube drive amplifiers.
+The sonic footprint these albums left on the modern musician is considerable, and many guitarists refuse to perform with amplifiers driven by tube alternatives – the dominant alternative being the BJT solid state amplifier – solely because of the ‘classic’ tones associated with vacuum tubes.

-Despite the leaps and bounds made in BJT technology (in efforts to model the tube amp), and despite the considerable financial benefit to producing solid state amplifiers on a commercial scale, solid state technology still, for the most part, plays second fiddle to vacuum tubes among professional musicians.
-We believe this is large due to a failure to properly address the sonic aesthetics surrounding vacuum tube amplifiers.
+Despite the advances made in BJT technology (in efforts to model the tube amplifier) and the considerable financial benefit to producing solid state amplifiers on a commercial scale, solid state technology still, for the most part, is undervalued to vacuum tubes amongst professional musicians.
+The team believes this is largely due to a failure to properly address the sonic aesthetics surrounding vacuum tube amplifiers.

-We believe that, if the key musical parameters around the tube amplifier are quantitatively observed, a tube ‘effect’ can be digitally or analog-ly generated and superimposed onto the signal entering any run-of-the-mill amplifier (solid state, or otherwise).
-This effects module, along with generating the tube tone, could incorporate other desirable effects such as overdrive, reverb, tremolo, etc. In our proposed solution, we have a small form factor effects module that can superimpose desired effects onto the incoming signal, and then overlay the tube sonic qualities onto the signal prior to output into any amplifier-speaker system.
-This solution offers an all-in-one module that addresses the tone demands of guitarists, while maintaining a comparatively less convoluted and expensive package compared to a boutique vacuum tube amplifier and effects pedalboard rig.
+The team believes that, if the key musical parameters around the tube amplifier are quantitatively observed, a tube ‘effect’ can be modelled and reproduced.
+In the proposed solution, the team designs an emulator that can impose vacuum tube amplifier characteristics onto the incoming guitar signal.
+The solution offers an all-in-one module that addresses the tone demands of guitarists while maintaining a comparatively less convoluted and expensive package compared to the boutique vacuum tube amplifier.